EMAIL ACCOUNTS

 Many email tools will allow access to Office 365 email accounts.
 Those wishing to use a tool other than Outlook should reference the tools support site for instructions on how to configure an Office 365 account.
 In general, the only information required is your SFCC username and password.

-Employees are discouraged from using any tools but Outlook to receive or send an email on a mobile device.
+To ensure security and proper support, employees should use only the Outlook app for email on mobile devices.
 Employees should not receive, send or access confidential information on any device outside of Outlook.

 OIT can’t guarantee the functionality or security of any third-party tools and will only provide limited configuration support.
 OIT will not provide troubleshooting support for other email tools installed on personal mobile devices.